 All majors must complete a reflective portfolio of their work above the 1020 level.
 Students will be informed of the specifications of the portfolio when they are admitted to the major.

-It is recommended that all majors and minors participate in the winter program in Morelia, Mexico.
+It is recommended that all majors and minors participate in the winter program in Morelia, Mexico, or in any other foreign study program in Spanish.